preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 	x2 = number * 0.5F;
 	y  = number;
 	i  = * ( long * ) &y;         // evil floating point bit level hacking
-	i  = 0x5f3759df - ( i >> 1 );               // what the fuck?
+	i  = `0x5f3759df` - ( i >> 1 ); // what the fuck?
 	y  = * ( float * ) &i;
 	y  = y * ( threehalfs - ( x2 * y * y ) );   // 1st iteration
-//	y  = y * ( threehalfs - ( x2 * y * y ) );   // 2nd iteration, this can be removed
+//	y  = y * ( threehalfs - ( x2 * y * y ) );   // optional 2nd iteration

 	return y;
 }
 ```

 Fast Inverse Square Root is one of the most famous algorithms in the world.
 But what makes it so iconic?
 How does the algorithm work?
-And what the fuck is `0x5f3759df`?
+And where does `0x5f3759df` come from?
 All will be answered in this simple blog post.

 ## Why is this algorithm so iconic?

-If you ask me, it's because of the funny, completely non-descriptive comments ("`what the fuck?`" and "`evil floating point bit level hacking`").
 It's not often that you see swear words in official source code.
 And doing division without a single division operator!
 How's that even possible?!

 The algorithm was originally found in the source code of Quake III Arena, attributed to the iconic John Carmack however it was later discovered to predate the game.